D2-mods/Polymorph-fixes-for-IWDEE/README.md

 4. Increase movement speed of Winter Wolf and Polar Bear forms
 5. Uncap Crippling Strike (capped at -7 in v2.5 and v2.6.6)
 6. Patch shortbows to use shortbow visuals (as in classic IWD)
-7. Object.ids - Fix typos and add missing lines
+7. Object.ids - Add identifiers if missing (for scripting)
 8. Minor AI tweak (enemies and invisible PCs)